-- Do we have sufficient depth in our playbook that will enable sales force members to perform tasks aligned to our strategy vs. them operating autonomously in conflict with our plan?
+- Do we have sufficient depth in our playbook that will enable sales force members to perform tasks aligned with our strategy vs them operating autonomously in conflict with our plan?

 - Do we have genuine individual accountability at all levels?

 These are some of the fundamental questions that need to be answered.
-As a CEO you will potentially get ‘yes’ to most of them.
-You may well have been getting ‘yes’ to those points for the last few years but still suffering from sales strategy fails.
+As a CEO, you will potentially get ‘yes’ to most of them.
+You may well have been getting ‘yes’ to those points for the last few years but still suffering from sales strategy failures.

-CEOs need to take action now and validate their sales strategies execution and minimise the risk of sales strategy fails.
+CEOs need to take action now and validate their sales strategy execution and minimise the risk of sales strategy failure.